borgbackup/borg/docs/internals/security.rst

 would represent what they do, but by the archive item referring to them in a particular part of its own data structure assigns this meaning.

-This results in a directed acyclic graph of authentication from the manifest to the data chunks of individual files.
+This results in a directed acyclic graph of authentication from the archive list entry to the data chunks of individual files.

 Above used to be all for borg 1.x and was the reason why it needed the tertiary authentication mechanism (TAM) for manifest and archives.